“If we teach today’s students as we taught yesterday’s, we rob them of tomorrow.” – John Dewey

 The objectives within each strand support the development of learning across the key stages, ensuring a solid grounding for future learning and beyond.

 At Southill Primary, computing is taught in one of two ways.
 The first is specific computing skills teaching that practices or develops an aspect of the curriculum.
 The other is as part of another lesson, where computing resources and skills will be used to support other areas of the learning, such as when researching a history project.
 This ensures children are able to develop depth in their knowledge and skills over the duration of each of their computing topics.
-Teachers use the ‘Purple Mash’ and ‘Switched-On Computing’ schemes as a starting point for the planning of their computing lessons.
-Since the adoption of our new Cornerstones curriculum, we are increasingly using this project-based learning approach to plan and teach computing in ways which link to rich and engaging contexts in other subjects and topics.

-We use mobile computing resources, mainly Chromebooks, but Windows laptops and iPads are also used.
+We use mobile computing resources, mainly Chromebooks, but Windows laptops and Tablets are also used.
 We aim for all year groups have the opportunity to use a range of devices, software and websites across the wider curriculum, as employing cross-curricular links motivates pupils and supports them to make connections and remember the steps they have been taught.

 The implementation of the curriculum also ensures a balanced coverage of computer science, information technology and digital literacy.
 The children will have experiences of all three strands in each year group, but the subject knowledge imparted becomes increasingly specific and in depth, with more complex skills being taught, thus ensuring that learning progresses effectively.